TriplyDB/Documentation/docs/triplydb-js/index.md

 - If no API token is configured, the iterator will include all and only public datasets belonging to this account.

-- If an API token is configured, the iterator will include all public and internal datasets belonging to this account, and will include all private datasets beloning to this account if the API token gives read access to the account.
+- If an API token is configured, the iterator will include all public and internal datasets belonging to this account, and will include all private datasets belonging to this account if the API token gives read access to the account.

 ##### Examples